SalilValia/Credit_Risk_Analysis/README.md

 With the high number of the low_risk population, its precision is 100% with a sensitivity of 94%.

 ## Summary
+Overall the data does not seem to useful in predicting if a credit card applicant is high risk.
 The models we used to perform the credit risk analysis show weak precision in determining if a credit risk is high.
 The EasyEnsembleClassifier model shows a recall of 91% so it will notify us of it being a high risk credit.
 Although, with a low precision, a lot of low risk credits are still noticeable as high risk which would penalize the bank's credit strategy and effect on their revenue by not taking those business opportunities.
 Therefore, I would suggest the bank to not use any of these models to predict credit risk.